What Is An Equipment Inspection Form?

 Each company has its own set of equipment that needs upkeep now and then.
 Whether one is a chef, a salesperson, or a business owner, equipment must be kept in its best condition through regular equipment inspections.
 Keeping equipment in tiptop shape allows you to also perform at your best.
 Below are the common use cases of equipment inspections forms.

 Cleanliness is a must in the kitchen.
 Aside from washing hands, kitchen equipment should also be kept clean.
 Inspect hidden areas such as the back of the refrigerator and the inside of the oven to ensure that there’s no dust, grime, or dirt buildup.
 Of course, all kitchen equipment should be in good working condition.
 One of the most irritating things that can happen in a restaurant is equipment not working when it needs to.
 Avoid these unnecessary mishaps by testing kitchen equipment before they are used.
 This way one can rest easy knowing that the kitchen equipment won’t fail when that big order comes in.

 Safety is also a major concern in any kitchen.
 As such, there are other things to inspect aside from kitchen equipment.
 First, inspect the smoke sensor and fire alarm system.
 One should have a ready-to-use fire extinguisher (and know how to use it) near all common work areas.
 If one has any heavy equipment like meat processors or food slicers, ensure that there are proper safeguards against injury.
 Also, check if kitchen equipment has been assembled correctly.
-If there are any doubts regarding the safety of equipment, please refrain from using it until after an equipment inspection.
+If there are any doubts regarding the workplace safety of equipment, please refrain from using it until after an equipment inspection.